There is a way that leads to freedom, joy and fulfillment. This way can remain hidden until we are ready to step on it.

 Two years earlier, I tried to avoid the Jesus freaks.
 Now I started to ask my schoolmate, a professing believer in Jesus Christ, all kinds of difficult questions during lessons.

-I had turned from hiding from religious matters into searching out religion.
+I had turned from hiding from religion into searching out religious matters.
 I asked tough questions, and I hoped for no answer.
 It should cause my schoolmate to question his faith.
 That would have been a very welcoming sign for me that it was an invented crutch by many unstable and life incompetent young people.
 Unfortunately for me, my school friend’s ignorance didn’t bother him at all.
 He remained sure and steadfast concerning his faith.
 How bothersome for me!
 I couldn’t catch him on this one.

 Pursued by endless love